 Liposuction is a method of removing localized areas of fat.
 Liposuction can be performed on the chin, neck, abdomen and flanks.

-Schedule a free consultation with Dr. Bartell, a board-certified plastic surgeon, and learn how body liposuction can help you achieve the look you desire.
+Schedule a consultation with Dr. Bartell, a board-certified plastic surgeon, and learn how body liposuction can help you achieve the look you desire.

 Best Candidates for Body Liposuction